-If you’ve never shipped a vehicle or been exposed to a Bill of Lading this article will give you a solid understanding of the document’s purpose and content.
-If you’re already familiar with a BOL, then this is may be a good refresher.
+If you’ve never shipped a vehicle or been exposed to a Bill of Lading, this article will give you a solid understanding of the document’s purpose and content.
+If you’re already familiar with a BOL, then this is maybe a good refresher.

 The Bill of Lading is probably the most important piece of paperwork when shipping a vehicle.
-It’s not only your receipt, it’s also an inspection report, a terms and conditions sheet and a dispatch report.
+It’s not only your receipt, it’s also an inspection report, terms and conditions sheet, and a dispatch report.
 Understanding what your Bill of Lading does and what protections it gives you – as well as what is not protected—is your responsibility.

 You don’t want any surprises as part of the shipping experience, and understanding the terms and conditions is key to that.
 Of course, this article is an overview.
 Individual carries will have a variety of formats and details on their Bill of Ladings, but these are the standard elements.

 The vehicle condition section is where any current damages will be marked when the driver picks-up the vehicle.
 When there are dents and dings each one should be marked, as well as notes about broken windows or other items.
 When the car has suffered major damage and the individual items are too numerous to list, a driver may just circle a section of the car where there’s damage.
 There are variations of this section of the Bill of Lading, but any diagrams should allow you to easily understand where there is damage.
 Many Bills of Lading are tailored to the specific type of vehicle: minivans, pick-ups, hot rods, SUVs, sedans, coupes, etc. Your Bill of Lading doesn’t need to have customized diagrams but make sure it reasonably represents your vehicle.